Top 75+ Manual Testing Interview Questions and Answers for Freshers & Experienced

 Real-World Based Manual Testing Interview Questions

-Q44.
+Q65.
 How will you determine when to stop testing?

 Deciding when to stop testing can be quite difficult.
-Many modern software applications are so complex and run in such an interdependent environment, that complete testing can never be done.
+Many modern software applications are so complex and run in such an interdependent environment that complete testing can never be done.
 Some common factors in deciding when to stop testing are:

-Q44.
+Q66.
 What if the software is so buggy it can’t really be tested at all?

 Often testers encounter a bug that can’t be resolved at all.
 In such situations, the best bet is for testers to go through the process of reporting whatever bugs or blocking-type problems initially show up, with the focus being on critical bugs.
 Since this type of problem can cause severe problems such as insufficient unit testing or insufficient integration testing, poor design, improper build or release procedures, etc managers should be notified and provided with some documentation as evidence of the problem.

-Q45.
+Q67.
 How you test a product if the requirements are yet to freeze?

 It’s possible that a requirement stack is not available for a piece of product.
 It might take serious effort to determine if an application has significant unexpected functionality, and it would indicate deeper problems in the software development process.
 If the functionality isn’t necessary to the purpose of the application, it should be removed.
 Else, create a test plan based on the assumptions made about the product.
-But make sure you get all assumptions well documented in the test plan.
+But make sure you document all assumptions well in the test plan.

-Q46.
+Q68.
 What if an organization is growing so fast that fixed testing processes are impossible?
 What to do in such situations?

 This is a very common problem in the software industry, especially considering the new technologies that are being incorporated when developing the product.
 There is no easy solution in this situation, you could: